-Herbert Hoover Presidential Library and Museum
+Herbert Hoover Presidential Library & Museum

-Take some time and go inside the Presidential Library and Museum during your visit.
-You'll learn the story of Hoover's fifty years of public service and gain a fuller understanding of the life and times of America's 31st President.
+Herbert Hoover was proud of the modest museum here because it fit within the context of the other buildings on the site.
+A visit to Herbert Hoover Presidential Library and Museum is a chance to learn the story of Hoover's fifty years of public service and to gain a fuller understanding of the life and times of America's 31st President.